Help Us To Help Our Fellow Veterans

 MAIL TO: PO Box 762, Santa Rosa, CA 95404

-HOW TO GIVE A TAX-DEDUCTIBLE DONATION TO CHAPTER 48
+HOW TO GIVE TAX-DEDUCTIBLE DONATIONS TO CA CHAPTER 48

-BECOME A CHAMPION - SUPPORT THE LOCAL DAV TRANSPORTATION NETWORK
+HOW TO SUPPORT THE LOCAL DAV VOLUNTEER TRANSPORTATION NETWORK (VTN)

 In 1987, a government program providing veterans travel reimbursement was discontinued.
 Recognizing that many veterans would be left without care, DAV created the DAV Transportation Network Program.
 This program provides cost-free rides using donated vehicles for eligible veterans to their VA medical appointments from their homes and back.